Phone-GWP-group

 Analysing your packaging spend can often reveal inefficiencies and areas where you can reduce costs

-This is why it is important to be able to analyse the cost make-up of your packaging.
+This is why it is important to analyse the cost makeup of your packaging.

 If you do not know the key factors that are determining the price of your packaging, and therefore your overall packaging spend, then it is that much harder to identify areas where you can drive cost savings.

-Once you know the reasons your packaging has been designed or manufactured in a specific way, it enables you to decide if these reasons are still valid, whether specific compromises can be made without affecting your packaging effectiveness, or if there is just a much better (and potentially cost-effective) way of doing things.
+Once you know the reasons your packaging has been designed or manufactured in a specific way, you can decide whether those reasons are still valid, whether specific compromises can be made without affecting your packaging’s effectiveness, or whether there is a much better (and potentially cost-effective) way of doing things.

-For most business types and packaging users, it will usually be possible to identify 6 over-arching factors that affect the why and how of your packaging.
+For most business types and packaging users, it will usually be possible to identify six overarching factors that affect the why and how of your packaging.

-Whilst these can then be sub-divided into a number of sub-categories and considerations, the main 6 factors that influence your corrugated packaging spend are as follows:
+Whilst these can then be subdivided into a number of sub-categories and considerations, the main six factors that influence your corrugated packaging spend are as follows:

-Whilst not each of these factors may be completely relevant to your business, the remainder of this guide details why you should – if possible – analyse these elements in order to begin identifying potential cost saving opportunities.
+Whilst not all of these factors may seem relevant to your business, throughout this guide, we’ll detail why you should, if possible, analyse these elements in order to begin identifying potential cost-saving opportunities.

-Perhaps the most obvious, the fragility and specifications of your product can have a direct and noticeable impact on your overall packaging spend.
+Perhaps the most obvious is that the fragility and specifications of your product can directly and noticeably affect your overall packaging spend.

-In simple terms, the more delicate the items you need to package, the more money you will need to spend to successfully protect them.
+In simple terms, the more delicate the items you need to package, the more money you will need to spend to protect them effectively.

 Similarly, larger items will generally cost more to package than smaller items.

-This all leads back to a significant – and rising – cost of your packaging.
+This all leads back to the high, rising cost of your packaging.
 The type and amount of material used.

 Fragility of product packaging